FanzOfLenaZavaroni/FanzOfLenaZavaroni.github.io/my-collections/_posts/theatre/1978/1978-10-21-the-lena-zavaroni-show.md

 title: The Lena Zavaroni Show
 subtitle: The Opera House, Blackpool
 description: Lena Zavaroni stars in her own show at The Opera House, Blackpool.
-categories: [Theatre, The Lena Zavaroni Show]
+categories: [Theatre, Blackpool Opera House]
 ---

 **Research is on going and hopefully I will be able to add more details**